The Silvertrac Extra

 No.. not the time the shift was supposed to start.
 The time the shift actually started.
 And the same goes for the end of the shift.
 Allowing the officer to round off start and end times is starting off on the wrong foot.

 Use time keeping or guard management software with a time clock function to accurately log the time on & off site.
 Most solutions even use geo-fencing around the property to prevent the officer from clocking-in or reporting unless they’re on the property.

 If there are pass down orders relevant to the property and/or the client, your officers should document that exchange of information in the DAR.

 Now, not every post will have a shift change.
-But most posts will have duties that apply specifically to the beginning of a shift.
-If that's the case, note it in the report.
+But most security post orders will have duties that apply specifically to the beginning of a shift.
+If that's the case, note it in the security report.
 This lets your client know that the officer is on site, ready, and prepared to work.

 It could be as simple as:

 “Officer Lawson on duty at this time.
 Received all pass-downs and equipment in good order.”

 “Officer Lawson on duty to relieve officer Jones.
 Officer Jones conducted a briefing of activity from the previous shift.
 All pass down orders were received.
 All equipment was received in good condition.”